phork/microphork-application/README.md

 ##Usage

-This requires [composer](http://getcomposer.org/) in order to run.
-If you prefer not to use composer you can checkout the [microphork](https://github.com/phork/microphork) repository directly.
+This requires [Composer](http://getcomposer.org/) in order to run.
+If you prefer not to use Composer you can checkout the [microphork](https://github.com/phork/microphork) repository directly.
 The simplest way to install microphork using composer is via the [`composer create-project`](http://getcomposer.org/doc/03-cli.md#create-project) command:
 `composer create-project microphork/application -s dev myapp` where myapp is the name of the folder everything will be installed in.

 Next point your browser to the `htdocs/index.php` file.
 It's recommended that your set your server's document root to the htdocs directory.

 If any of the path constants require overriding you can create an `htdocs/env.php` file.
 This will be included automatically before the rest of the application runs.
+An example env.php file has been provided below showing some of the overrides that can be used.

 ##Example env.php
 ```
 <?php
+    //turn on the setting to display all errors
+    ini_set('display_errors', 1);

     //define the environment (eg. dev, stage, prod)
     define('PHK_ENV', 'dev');